Sunday, 1 December 2019

 Opening with a near-perfect “She Belongs To Me”, the first surprise was Bob’s powerful vocals and exaggerated enunciation, which at times made him sound almost like a Dylan impersonator, albeit a very good one.
 Our parents tried to tell us he couldn’t sing, but that was never even close to the truth.
 He didn’t sound like anybody else, it’s true, but in 1966 his voice was as good as anyone in rock and better than most.
 As we noted on The Bootleg Series Vol. 4 version, during this period Bob changed the “She Belongs To Me” line “She wears an Egyptian ring” to “Egyptian RED ring”.
 A tiny modification, perhaps, but a typically inscrutable one.

-Officially Blonde On Blonde was released on the same day as the Sheffield concert, May 16, but in reality the album didn’t show up in the stores until weeks later.
+Officially Blonde On Blonde was released on the same day as the Sheffield concert, May 16, but in reality, the album didn’t show up in UK stores until several weeks later.
 Consequently, the four Blonde On Blonde tracks in the set were performed to audiences who were hearing them for the first time.
 Add the equally unfamiliar “Tell Me Momma” to the list and that’s five brand new songs Bob brought to the party.

 The first new song of the night was “Fourth Time Around”, evidently a parody of the Beatles’ “Norwegian Wood”, delivered in waltz time.
 Sitting here in 2019 with a lifetime of rock gigs under our collective belt, it’s strange to reflect that, in 1966, many people had never been to more than a handful of shows and had yet to develop the concert-goer’s protocol we take for granted today.
 Consequently, lines like “Your words aren’t clear, you’d better spit out your gum” were greeted with loud guffaws from the embryonic Bobcats.
 It was the kind of response you might hear at a Randy Newman concert today, but it seemed decidedly out of place at a Dylan show.
 Another unfamiliar song, the sublime “Visions Of Johanna”, followed and once again there was nervous audience sniggering at lines like “Hear the one with the mustache say, ‘Jeez’ I can’t find my knees”.